Shape-and-Shift/shopware-test-task/README.md

 ###  Why we're going this way?
 You can prove your skills and showing us your willingness, so we could compare your results with our code requirements.
 It is the quality that matters and we want to see your individual responsibility.
 I hope, this way is ok for you.
 If you have any questions, don't hesitate to contact me.

-I know Shopawre 6 is completly new for you and it may take some time to dive into it.
+I know Shopware 6 is completly new for you and it may take some time to dive into it.
 So better ask if you don't know something instead of digging for hours and hours.

 Looking forward hearing back from you.
 As mentioned above, please use for further communication hello@shapeandshift.dev